LG LMC2075ST 2.0 cu. ft. NeoChef Countertop Microwave review

 LG LMC2075ST: User reviews

-Sandy Cook, a salesperson at Pasadena Kitchens in Southern California, says that larger scale microwaves like this one are mainly meant for people who aim to do a lot of cooking in their small appliances.
+Sandy Cook, a salesperson at Pasadena Kitchens in Southern California, says that larger-scale microwaves like this one are mainly meant for people who aim to do a lot of cooking in their small appliances.
 Cook said the perks of the NeoChef LMC2075ST include the hexagonal ring, which she says allows you to put heavier and taller items on the turntable, as well as the microwave’s interior LED lighting, which she says makes the inside much easier to see at night or in the dark.

-Should you buy the LG LMC2075ST?
+Would I buy the LG LMC2075ST?

 If your old microwave broke and you’re in the market for something for all your most basic microwave needs, the LG LMC2075ST NeoChef is a solid choice.
 If you’re looking to upgrade your microwave game, though, or want a unit that does more than just reheat food and zap oatmeal, then you might want to consider upgrading to a combination microwave/air fryer/convection oven, which does seem like it could be the kitchen wave of the future.